Coder-RD/SQL-Challenge/README.md

 ### 📚 Concepts Practiced

 - 🔹 SELECT
-- 🔹 WHERE
-- 🔹 Filtering Records
-- 🔹 Marks Filtering
-- 🔹 Greater Than Operator (`>`)
+- 🔹 Retrieving Employee Names
 - 🔹 ORDER BY
-- 🔹 Multiple Column Sorting
-- 🔹 String Functions
-- 🔹 Sorting by Last Three Characters
+- 🔹 Alphabetical Sorting
-- 🔹 ID-Based Sorting
+- 🔹 Ascending Order
 - 🔹 Query Writing
+- 🔹 Employee Data Retrieval

 ### 📂 Files Added

-    Day18-SQL/
+    Day19-SQL/
     │
-    ├── Higher Than 75 Marks.sql
+    ├── Employee Names.sql
-    └── Screenshot (223).png
+    └── Screenshot (225).png

 ### 💡 Key Concept

-The **Higher Than 75 Marks** challenge requires retrieving the names of students whose marks are greater than 75.
+The **Employee Names** challenge requires retrieving the names of all employees from the `Employee` table.

-The result is sorted based on the **last three characters of the student's name**.
-If multiple students have the same last three characters, their records are sorted by **ID in ascending order**.

-This challenge helps practice filtering records using the `WHERE` clause and sorting results using `ORDER BY`.
+The employee names are displayed in **alphabetical order** using the `ORDER BY` clause.

-### 🔑 SQL Concepts Used
+### 🔑 SQL Concept Used

-    WHERE Marks > 75

-The `WHERE` clause is used to filter students whose marks are greater than 75.

-The `ORDER BY` clause is then used to arrange the filtered records according to the required sorting conditions.
+    SELECT name
+    FROM Employee
+    ORDER BY name ASC;

+The `SELECT` statement retrieves the employee names, while the `ORDER BY` clause sorts the names alphabetically in ascending order.

 ### ✅ Status